Hendrix-CS/csci150/index.md

 * Individual students can request extensions of their deadlines -- typically, unless the student has abused this throughout the semester, requests will be granted.
 * If the student submits revisions which meet the requirements by the deadline, the revised work will receive a **Complete** assessment.

-If a submitted assignment receives a **Missing** assessment, a similar list of requirements will be provided.
-In most cases, a **Missing** assignment can only be upgraded to **Partially Complete**, but the instructor reserves the right to allow students to achieve **Complete** on a case-by-case basis.
+If a submitted assignment receives a **Incomplete** assessment, a similar list of requirements will be provided.
+In most cases, an **Incomplete** assignment can only be upgraded to **Partially Complete**, but the instructor reserves the right to allow students to achieve **Complete** on a case-by-case basis.

 <hr />